rouroulike/clash/clash-as-a-daemon.md

 $ docker-compose up -d
 ```

-To get Clash up.
+to get Clash up.
 You can view the logs with:

 ```
 $ docker-compose logs